mauilion/kind-demo/ha-cluster/README.md

 and the [kind docs](https://kind.sigs.k8s.io/)

-start an ha cluster with calico:
+This configuration makes use of kinds v1alpha3 api to create an ha cluster with calico

+This requires a change to the cluster cidr and the cni manifest.

 ```
 kind create cluster --config config